Are you considering outpatient drug rehab for yourself or a loved one?

 For disorders that haven’t reached such a critical stage, outpatient rehab can provide the tools you need to battle the addiction before it gets worse.
 Less severe additions require less severe treatment.

-Generally speaking, it’s up to the substance abuse provider to determine which type of program offers you the best chance of success.
+Generally speaking, it’s up to the substance abuse provider to determine which type of treatment program offers you the best chance of success.

 3. Doesn’t Interfere With Your Commitments